kellyrmilligan/hapi-react-redux/README.md

 ## Fetching data for routes on the server and the client
 Another constraint that this plugin imposes is the high level way that requests for data are made for routes.

-Each component that needs data for a route needs to be in the RR handler hierarchy and have a static fetch method that returns a promise that will be resolved when any requests are completed.
+Each component that needs data for a route needs to be in the RR handler hierarchy and have a static fetch method that returns a promise.
+The returned promise will be resolved/rejected when any requests are completed.
 Other than that, inside that method you can retrieve data any way that you like.

 ### Example
 ```js